Lucg/push-plugin-unity/README.md

 	InfobipPush.RegisterToChannels(channels, removeExistingChannels)

 First parameter is `string[]` and represents an array of channel names to which you wish to subscribe.
-Second parameter tells us whether to replace users channels (that he is already registered to) with new ones or to just unite old and newly provided channels.
+Second parameter tells us whether to replace user channels (that he is already registered to) with new ones or to just unite old and newly provided channels.

 Upon successfully completing this operation, `InfobipPush.OnRegisteredToChannels()` delegate will be called.
 You can implement or combine your code to it, like the following: